Raynes/irclj/README.md

     KICK ; on-kick
     TOPIC ; on-topic
     CTCP ACTION ; on-action
+    ERROR OCCURS ; on-error
+    ANYTHING EXCEPT ERROR OCCURS ; on-any
+    001 RECIEVED (BOT IS CONNECTED) ; on-connect

 You can supply none or as many (if you don't want to be useful ;)) of these as you like.
 If you define an on-message function in fnmap, and the irc connection/bot sees a PRIVMSG, that function will be called.
 Each function, when called, is passed a map.
 They supply different things in the map depending on what function was called.
 There are certain things that are always in the map regardless of what is called.
 These are:

-    :user ; The entire identification of the sender in the form of nick!ident@host/mask/here :nick ; The user's nick
+    :user ; The entire identification of the sender in the form of nick!ident@host/mask/here if relevant :nick ; The user's nick if relevant
-    :hmask ; The user's hostmask
+    :hmask ; The user's hostmask if relevant
-    :ident ; The user's ident
+    :ident ; The user's ident if relevant
     :doing ; The action that was triggered.
 One of the things listed above.
     :irc ; The IRC record reference.
 This is important.
 You need to pass this to IRC functions to do fun things.